-The RK3328 core board is a versatile Android-based intelligent Coreboard, widely used in products such as facial recognition devices, smart display terminals, video terminals, and industrial automation terminals, including advertising machines, digital signboards, smart self-service terminals, smart retail terminals, smart homes, O2O smart devices, industrial control hosts, and robot devices, among others.
+This system on module is also a versatile Android-based intelligent core board, widely used in products such as facial recognition devices, smart display terminals, video terminals, and industrial automation terminals, including advertising machines, digital signboards, smart self-service terminals, smart retail terminals, smart homes, O2O smart devices, industrial control hosts, and robot devices, among others.

-The DSOM-010R Core Board offers a wide range of development documents and
+The DSOM-010R SoM offers a wide range of development documents and software

 - Featuring a compact form factor and sufficient GPIO interfaces